stjude-rust-labs/sprocket/crates/lint-rules.md

     Int z = x + y# NO spaces between code and comment is hard to read.
 ```

+### `header_comment`

+Full line comments which start with a double-pound-sign (`##`) are given special treatment.
+They are called header-comments, and **should only be used at the very beginning of a file**.
+These special comments are meant as a place for documentation that doesn't belong in any of the language-supported meta sections.
+This is often whole file documentation or documentation for structs contained in the file.

+`sprocket doc` is under active development at the time of writing.
+This tool will auto-document any WDL file in Markdown.
+Header-comments found by `sprocket doc` will be re-written in the output `.md` files (without the `##` prefix).
+Arbitrary and multi-line Markdown constructions will be preserved and rendered.

+These header-comments should not be used anywhere other than the header.

 ### `double_quotes`

 All quotes should be double quotes.